wellsjo/awesome-wallpaper/README.md

 <h1>Awesome-Wallpaper</h1>
 <p>
-AwesomeWallpaper downloads the best pictures every day for your desktop wallpaper to keep it interesting.
+Awesome-Wallpaper downloads the best pictures every day for your desktop wallpaper to keep it interesting.
 It is a script made to work with a cron job (scheduled execution) to download new photos every day.
 </p>

 <h1>Setting up AwesomeWallpaper is easy!</h1>